This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-How to grow calendula officinalis flowers including a guide to sowing, growing, saving seed, ways to use it as a companion plant, and the best cultivars for medicinal use.
+How to grow calendula officinalis flowers including a guide to sowing, growing, harvesting and saving seed.
+Includes ways to use calendula as a companion plant, and the best cultivars for medicinal use.

 Calendula officinalis growing guide